Why Is UiPath Stock Skyrocketing Today?

 UiPath's stock is pricey

-While the new partnerships are exciting, I don't think they are enough to outweigh the stock's inflated valuation.
+While the news has been positive over the past few weeks, UiPath's valuation is just too high to recommend buying UiPath shares.
 Its price-to-earnings ratio (P/E) is north of 400, making it incredibly expensive and priced for perfection.
 I would avoid the stock.

 Should you invest $1,000 in UiPath right now?